 Agendas are available prior to the meetings.
-Minutes are available following approval.

 The county commissioners appoint the nine-member Agricultural Land Preservation Board, which consists of farmers, elected officials, and local citizens.
 They serve for a three-year term.